Sumirmat97/OnlineMessagingSoftware/README.md

 Individual messages can be deleted.
 For both of these an interactive and easy to use GUI is provided.

 Users can chat in incognito mode.
 The mode deletes the messages sent by the user after the user signs out.

+## How do I set up ##
+* Required postgresSql and an Apache server.
+* Create database by importing the .backup file present in the repository.
+*